 Have you ever taken one of the “what does your sleep position say about you” quizzes?
 What did you learn?
 Generally researchers find that there are four common sleep postures, and in the quizzes each type is ascribed to particular personality traits.
-Whether you love those type of quizzes or hate them, what I am always most concerned about is how your sleep posture is affecting your health.
+Whether you love those type of quizzes or hate them, the biggest concern is how your sleep posture is affecting your health.

 Sleep Posture and Your Body

 Have you ever woken up with a terrible crick in your neck?
 Something is just completely out of whack, and every time you try to move your head you get sparks of pain shooting up into your head and down into your shoulder, arm, or all the way down your back.
 By 10 am, you’ve got a big headache and by 2 pm you are feeling extremely cranky.
-If you’re nodding along with me, you know that how you sleep can affect how you feel and almost everything about your day.
+If you have, you know that how you sleep can affect how you feel and almost everything about your day.

-As a chiropractor, I know that this pain caused by your sleep position doesn’t affect you only on the one day that feels so bad.
+This pain caused by your sleep position doesn’t affect you only on the one day that feels so bad.
 It affects you every day.
 Our nervous system is the information superhighway of our body.
 Everything that we do runs through it.
 Because the nervous system runs through the spinal column, it is important to keep our spine aligned and healthy to keep our central nervous system working the best it can.
-Our sleep postures can have a big affect on that.
+Our sleep postures can have a big effect on that.

 The Worst Sleep Positions

 One of the worst sleep positions is sleeping on your stomach.
 Most people who sleep on their stomachs, sleep with one knee bent up high and their arms over their head or one arm tucked under their head.